doged-io/doged/chronik/README.md

 ./dogecoind -chronik
 ```

-Alternatively, you can also set it in the bitcoin.conf file:
+Alternatively, you can also set it in the dogecoin.conf file:

 ```
 chronik=1